whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 _Benefitting the Earth:_ Stories abound of people of healthy nations benefitting or enriching the Earth as a normal way of life.
 Robin Kimmerer described how Black Ash trees actually became _more abundant_ in regions where it was respectfully harvested by Mohawk and Potawatomi basket makers, and this remains true today.[xxx-braiding sweetgrass|wisgaak gokpenagen] Apache man Stalking Wolf described how he respectfully harvested a sapling to make a powerful bow so that the overall forest also benefitted.[xxx-the vision|p81]

-Can you imagine if your normal way of life benefitted the Earth around you, increasing the natural abundance that you depend on?
+Their normal way of life benefitted the Earth around them, increasing the natural abundance that they depended on.

 When people bring out the best in each other, have high expectations, or hold each other to high standards, whole nations really are capable of maintaining that baseline of mutual respect among the people, and between people and the Earth.

 Remember, members of nations such as the Potawatomi, Crow, Apache, and Nootka are people like anyone else.
-They have attitudes, skills and awareness that anyone could cultivate -- including you and other caring people you make friends with.
+They have attitudes, skills and awareness that anyone could cultivate -- including you and other caring people you know.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #19<br/>Hold yourself and others to a high standard</div>
 <div class="rev-act-body">Think of a time when someone had faith in you, maybe even more faith than you had in yourself.
-Did someone help you find the self-respect to leave an abusive romantic relationship?
+Did someone help you find the self-respect to leave an abusive relationship?
 Did a coach help you cultivate the discipline to train at your sport and be the best you could be?
 Did a teacher help you realize you could be great at whatever you put your mind to?
 If this mentor did their job properly, they did not shame or punish you, but helped you see your unmet potential and urged you to reach it -- to be your best self, and not settle for less.
 Think of an example like this where someone really brought out the best in you, holding you to a high standard.<br/><br/>Watch for an instance where someone lets themselves or others down.
 Perhaps they lie to someone or to themselves, or give up on a big goal too easily, or tolerate an unsatisfying relationship or job without even trying to change it.
-One way or another, help them find the strength to show up better.</div></div>
+One way or another, help them find the strength to do what they need to do.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #20<br/>Receive feedback graciously by looking for the lesson</div>
-<div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll express themselves but not communicate very clearly or very respectfully.
+<div class="rev-act-body">Oftentimes, when one person feels upset by another, they'll express themselves but not communicate very clearly or respectfully.
 Whenever someone expresses anger or frustration with you, or offers you constructive feedback, actively look for the lesson to learn so that you can grow from the experience.
 Repeat the lesson back to them, to ensure both you and the other person agree on it.
 This ensures you heard them properly, and that you only learn lessons that you agree with.
 Try to make it easy rather than difficult for others to give you constructive feedback when they see you making a mistake.</div></div>

 #### Seeing the Trap of Low Standards

-Regardless of the type of government, when people accept submissive obedience as normal, all kinds of unnecessary problems arise.
+Regardless of the type of government, when people accept submissive obedience as normal, many unnecessary problems arise.
 These problems may seem inevitable, just part of the human experience.
 But in truth, they're only problems in unhealthy nations where people trained not to hold themselves or each other to high standards.

 #### Low Standards for Children